-English Courts Can Enforce U.S. Bankruptcy Judgments Without a Separate Proceeding Authors: Richard L. Epling, Kerry A. Brennan, Kent P. Woods, Irene Dallas
+English Courts Can Enforce U.S. Bankruptcy Judgments Without a Separate Proceeding Authors: Richard L. Epling, Kent P. Woods, Irene Dallas, Kerry A. Brennan

 In the case of Rubin v.
 Eurofinance SA EWCA Civ 895, All ER (D) 358 (Jul), the English Court of Appeal, Civil Division, determined that a U.S. bankruptcy court’s monetary default judgment obtained against Eurofinance and its principals, British citizens, was enforceable.
 In doing so, the Court of Appeal favored a “universal” approach to international bankruptcy cases and recognized adversary proceedings as part and parcel of the main bankruptcy case under American bankruptcy rules.
 The decision did not require initiation of a separate proceeding to obtain an English court judgment as would usually be required under the rules of private international law.
 This decision potentially has wide-ranging implications that may streamline the process to enforce judgments in international bankruptcy cases.